EvanBalster/cpp-property-accessors/README.md

 These are useful for exposing multiple representations of data — for example, representing an angle in both degrees and radians.
 They can be used to encapsulate the real representation of your data so it can be changed later on.

 For the most part, a value accessor works like a regular variable of the getter's return type — except that access by reference is not possible (because a copy of the value is made whenever it is read).
-If the value is settable, it supports compound assignments and incrementations as well as modification of mimicked members by making a temporary copy behind the scenes.
+If the value is settable, it supports compound assignments and incrementations.
+If the value represents a class and member access has been specialized (see below) you may also perform assignments, compound assignments and increments on the value's members.

 ## Example